goauthentik/authentik/website/docs/expressions/index.md

 Expressions allow you to write custom logic using Python code.

-Expressions are used in different places throughout passbook, and can do different things.
+Expressions are used in different places throughout authentik, and can do different things.

 :::info
 These functions/objects are available wherever expressions are used.
 For more specific information, see [Expression Policies](../policies/expression.md) and [Property Mappings](../property-mappings/expression.md)